 - Manabu tsumoridesuga

 In summary, we can conclude that でも and しかし are used at the beginning of the sentence, with でも being more informal and colloquial.
-While the family of けど and が are used at the end of the sentence to create an opposition, が is a milder and less evident opposition.
+While the family of けど and が are used at the end of the sentence to create an opposition, with が being a softer and less evident opposition.

-This subject is not very complicated, with time we will learn to use it, but the best way to know which condition to use will depend on knowing every language, and understanding the feeling that the Japanese have when speaking such words.
+This topic is not very complicated; with time we will learn to use it, but the best way to know which condition to use will depend on knowing the whole language and understanding the feeling that the Japanese have when speaking such words.